exb/minimo/README.md

 # Minimo

-A dark monocrome vim theme which helps you focus on the content.
+A minimal vim color scheme which helps you focus on the content.

 Supported languages:
 - Javascript